DaveKeehl/svelte-reveal/README.md

 ## Suggestions

-In order to take full advantage of this library, I suggest you to create some environment variables to keep track of the environment you are currently in (e.g. development, staging, production) and to leverage npm scripts to update those variables.
+In order to take full advantage of this library, I suggest you to create some environment variables to keep track of the environment you are currently in (e.g. development, staging, production) and to leverage NPM scripts to update those variables.
 [This article](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) explains well this concept.

 That way you can for example set the config ```dev``` property to ```false``` when in production and avoid exposing console logs to the end users.